Kenbridge-tech/Access-control-list-with-Python-algorithm/WALKTHROUGH.md

 # Project Context

 In cybersecurity, one common defense strategy is to only allow access from trusted IP addresses.
-These are stored in a file called allow_list.txt.
+These are stored in a file called `allow_list.txt`.

-Over time, some IPs need to be removed — for example, when a device is no longer authorized.
+Over time, some IPs need to be removed, for example, when a device is no longer authorized.
 Doing this manually is slow and error-prone, so I built a Python script that automates the process.

+---

  ## Objective